 4) Decrease your portfolio’s weighting in cyclicals.

-Utility and real estate stocks are great examples.
-Indeed, the utility sector has been on a tear so far this year; this outperformance should continue as investors seek safe havens.
+Utilities and real estate stocks are great examples.
+Indeed, the utility sector has been on a tear so far this year.
+The outperformance of utilities should continue as investors seek safe havens.

 5) Diversify among asset categories.